pact-foundation/jest-pact/RELEASING.md

 - Modify git authorship settings
 - Confirm that there would be changes in the changelog after release
-- Run Lint
-- Run Build
-- Run Test
+- Run `npm run dist` (check, test, build)
-- Commit an appropriate version bump, changelog and tag
+- Commit an appropriate version bump, changelog and tag with `commit-and-tag-version`
-- Package and publish to npm
+- Publish to npm with provenance, authenticating through npm trusted publishing
 - Push the new commit and tag back to the main branch.

+### npm trusted publishing

+The workflow has no npm token. npm must list a trusted publisher for `jest-pact`: repository `pact-foundation/jest-pact`, workflow `publish.yml`.
+Configure it under the package's *Publishing access* settings on npmjs.com.
+The publish step requests an OIDC token from GitHub and npm verifies it against that entry.

 Should you need to modify the script locally, you will find it uses some dependencies in `scripts/ci/lib`.